ultravioletrs/cube-docs/docs/architecture.md

 - Checking user permissions and domain membership
 - Routing requests to the correct backend based on domain configuration
 - Enforcing that all inference requests are executed **inside a Trusted Execution Environment**
-- Normalizing requests to an OpenAI‑compatible API shape
+- Normalizing requests to an OpenAI-compatible API shape

 This component ensures that **no user ever interacts directly with Ollama or vLLM**, and that all inference happens under strict security controls.